SwarmStorm/awesome/README.md

 *   [phpstan/phpstan](https://github.com/phpstan/phpstan) - PHP Static Analysis Tool - discover bugs in your code without running it!

 *   [WelterRocks/ecophacs](https://github.com/WelterRocks/ecophacs) - EcoPhacs is a php class to control ecovacs devices, like deebot and makes use of the ecovacs-api

+*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku & Netlify that lets you easily deploy static sites, databases, full-stack applications and 280+ one-click services on your own servers.

 ## AppleScript